FilmrobotSystems/FR-Swift-Networking/README.md

 // For asynchronous call method network.callAsync("#uri#", parameters: searchParams, uriMethod: "GET/POST/PUT/DELETE", completion: self.dataResult)

-// Compleation method for asynchronous call func dataResult(json:NSDictionary!)
+// Completion  method for asynchronous call func dataResult(json:NSDictionary!)
 {
 	// Do what ever you need with the data here